Fuel Cost Calculator guide

 Quick start

-1. Enter the one-way trip distance in miles.
+1. Enter the one-way trip distance in miles, even if you are planning to come back.

-3. Enter fuel price per gallon and turn on round trip when needed.
+3. Enter fuel price per gallon, then turn on round trip if the calculator should double the distance.

 Best uses